SpotDraft Pricing 2026: Complete Cost Breakdown & Alternatives

 When VerifAI Is Worth the Investment

 VerifAI delivers the most value when your legal team reviews a high volume of similar contracts, where AI can meaningfully speed up the process.
-If you process 20+ contracts per month and have established playbooks, the time savings justify the cost.
+If you have a steady stream of inbound third-party paper and established playbooks, the time savings justify the cost.
 If your volume is low or contracts are highly bespoke, the ROI is harder to demonstrate.

 - Playbook-based review saves hours per contract